kh156/Tiger-Compiler-SML/README.md

 	-we modified driver.sml to include some steps for better error handling: our error report contains the specific file name for the file that causes the error, and we reset the lineNum and linePos in ErrorMsg before every run of parsing.

 	-we modified the eof() function to report any unclosed string or unclosed comment, and if everything is right, return and print out the EOF token with a position count

+Known bugs or problems:

+	-no bugs

+	-if you enter \ddd in a string literal with an illegal ASCII code in decimal, the lexer throws an uncaught exception